Classification of Students

 Dean’s List - All students carrying 12 or more semester hours who have earned a GPA of 3.50 through 3.99.
 Pre- college (developmental) courses will be calculated in the semester GPA, but will not count towards minimum course load requirement.

-Honor Roll - Students are eligible for the Honor Roll when (a) there is a minimum overall GPA of 2.00 in at least 12 or more semester hours and (b) a 3.00 GPA for the current semester.
+Academic Achievement - Students are eligible for the Honor Roll when (a) there is a minimum overall GPA of 2.00 in at least 12 or more semester hours and (b) a 3.00 GPA for the current semester.
 Pre-college (developmental) courses will be calculated in the semester GPA, but these courses will not count towards minimum course load requirement.

 Other Academic and Technical Awards